Cherreads

 "May I sit here?"

-Raven had looked up, startled, to find a boy standing before her.
-Red eyes—distinctive crimson that marked him as special—met her golden ones.
-Dark hair that would probably grow wild if not carefully maintained framed features that still carried childhood softness but hinted at the sharp handsomeness that would emerge later.
+Raven had looked up sharply, startled, to find a boy standing before her with a curious expression.
+Red eyes—distinctive crimson that marked him as special, as Asura—met her golden ones without flinching.
+Dark hair framed features that still carried childhood softness but hinted at the sharp handsomeness that would emerge later.

 Riyan Descartes.
-The birthday boy himself, surrounded by admirers all evening, now standing in a dim corner talking to the demon girl everyone avoided.
+The birthday boy himself, who'd been surrounded by admirers all evening, now standing in a dim corner talking to the demon girl everyone avoided like poison.

-Raven's mind had gone blank.
-She'd lacked the experience to navigate this situation—didn't know what to say, how to respond, whether this was some elaborate prank.
-Her social skills, stunted by years of isolation, had failed her completely.
+Raven's mind had gone completely blank.
+She'd lacked the experience to navigate this situation—didn't know what to say, how to respond, whether this was some elaborate prank that would end in humiliation.
+Her social skills, stunted by years of forced isolation, had failed her completely.

-She'd managed only a jerky nod, her throat too tight for words.
+She'd managed only a jerky nod, her throat too tight for actual words.

-Riyan had taken that as permission and settled beside her, seemingly unbothered by the fact that he was voluntarily sitting next to someone everyone else treated like a plague carrier.
+Riyan had taken that as permission and settled beside her casually, seemingly completely unbothered by the fact that he was voluntarily sitting next to someone everyone else treated like a plague carrier.

-"What's your name?" he'd asked, his voice carrying genuine interest rather than the careful politeness adults used when her mother was watching.
+"What's your name?" he'd asked, his voice carrying genuine interest rather than the careful politeness adults used when her mother was physically present and watching.

 "R-Ra-ven," she'd stammered, the simple syllables catching on her tongue.
-Her heart had been pounding so hard she'd been certain he could hear it.
+Her heart had been pounding so hard she'd been certain he could hear it echoing.

 "Raven?"
-He'd cocked his head slightly.
-"That's a cool name.
-I'm Riyan, but you probably knew that since it's my birthday party."
+He'd cocked his head slightly with innocent curiosity.
+"That's a cool name!
+Like the bird, right?
+I'm Riyan, but you probably knew that already since it's my birthday party."
 He'd grinned—an expression so genuine and unguarded it had taken her breath away.
 "Are you related to Aunty Rai?
 You have the same last name."

-The casual way he'd mentioned her mother, without fear or excessive reverence, had been jarring.
+The casual way he'd mentioned her mother, without fear or excessive reverence or calculation, had been jarring.
 "Yes," Raven had managed, her voice slightly steadier.
 "She's my mother."

-"That's awesome!
-Aunty Rai is amazing.
-She helped my mom with something important once."
+"That's so cool!
+Aunty Rai is amazing!
+She helped my mom with something really important once."
 Riyan had shifted to get more comfortable, completely at ease in a way Raven had never felt around other children.
-"So why are you sitting here alone?
+"So why are you sitting here all alone?
 Where are your friends?"

-The question had struck like a physical blow.
-Raven's expression had darkened immediately, memories of whispered cruelties flooding back.
-The pain must have shown on her face because Riyan had quickly backtracked.
+The question had struck like a physical blow to her chest.
+Raven's expression had darkened immediately, memories of whispered cruelties flooding back with overwhelming force.
+The pain must have shown clearly on her face because Riyan had quickly backtracked.

-"I'm sorry if that's something you don't want to talk about," he'd said, concern coloring his tone.
+"I'm sorry if that's something you don't want to talk about," he'd said, genuine concern coloring his tone in a way that sounded sincere.

-But something in his genuine worry, in the guilt that flickered in those red eyes, had loosened something inside her.
+But something in his worry, in the guilt that flickered in those red eyes, had loosened something inside her.
 "It's not that I don't want to talk about it," Raven had heard herself say, her voice steadier than before.
 "I just... don't have any friends.
-I've never really had friends."
+I've never really had friends.
+Ever."

-The admission had hung between them for a moment.
-Raven had braced herself for rejection, for the inevitable moment when he'd realize what she was and make excuses to leave.
+The admission had hung between them for a moment that felt eternal.
+Raven had braced herself for rejection, for the inevitable moment when he'd realize what she was and make quick excuses to leave.

 Instead, Riyan had smiled—bright and determined and completely unexpected.